Powering Kentucky’s Growth, Together

 Our commitment to you

 Whether you're a homeowner, small business owner, or growing employer, we provide energy that’s safe, reliable, affordable — and built to support Kentucky’s future.
-We’re proud to help power the growth that benefits us all.
-Learn more about how we support business and economic development.
+Projects like PowerHouse–Poe show how responsible growth can power opportunity and strengthen communities — without shifting costs to customers.